psychoinformatics-de/knowledge-base/kbi/0001/index.rst

 value to declare all directories as safe, although it remains a possibility for users dealing with a very large number of such repositories.
+A less sweeping alternative is available starting with Git version 2.46.
+From this version onward, the ``safe.directory`` configuration also accepts a leading path match, such that users could declare all repositories under a specific path as "safe" (e.g., ``git config --global --add safe.directory /data/projects/*``).

 Like any global Git configuration, it is written to the user's configuration file (typically ``$HOME/.gitconfig``), and its current